-In the last few years, the use of a single concept has been massively increasing in the business world.
+In the last few years, the use of a single concept has been massively increasing in the business world; business innovation.
 A concept that includes all industries and is present in many statements of principles and organizational values.
 At the same time, it becomes a recurrent theme for any person proclaiming oneself to be the owner of management’s magical recipes.

 In many cases, business innovation is reduced to a mere wish.
 The reason for this is that it represents an unaccepted effort, mostly due to the risk aversion among organizations and those who constitute them.

-The consumers occupy center stage because we are chosen with their behavior and their decisions.
+Consumers occupy center stage because we are chosen by their behavior and their decisions.
 We are innovative companies when our consumers recognize us as such.
 Our legitimacy comes from the experiences we can provide and our ability to establish a horizontal and mature dialogue between the brand and each of the relevant audiences.

-Accordingly, one of the critical areas of interaction is the Customer Service Area.
-It is an important step in the innovator’s mission to design a pleasant area, where consumers can reach qualified personnel so as to provide a better service, with the assistance of technological tools that optimize the use of resources and allow them to release the inherent stress of the waiting time.
+One of the critical areas of interaction is the Customer Service Area.
+It is an important step in the innovator’s mission to design a pleasant area, where consumers can reach qualified personnel to provide a better service, with the assistance of technological tools that optimize the use of resources and allow them to release the inherent stress of the waiting time.